 Learnie 1A (Tuppence Ha'penny Cave) NH 756 608 Small adjunct to main cave, 1B.
 In excavations in 2018, 3 late Victorian coins were found, 2 pennies and one half penny (ha'penny).

 Learnie 1B (Dead Horse Cave) NH 756 607 Biggest cave on this shoreline, big enough to hold a bus.
 Although close to the shore, cave entrance guarded by prickly blackthorn bushes.
-This cave is 18m deep and has an impressive ridge of pigeon droppings inside.
-Cave had been in use in early medieval, Pictish times ~ approx. 689-975 AD.
+This cave is 18m deep and had been in use in early medieval, Pictish times ~ approx. 689-975 AD.
 In June 2018, excavation by the RCP found the partial skelleton of a small horse, hence the name.

 Learnie 1C NH 7565.6077 A few metres to the right of the main cave.